Worldwide Immigration Trends Report

 Images adapted from 2022 Manpower Group Talent Shortage Survey across more than 40,000 employers across all industry sectors in 40 countries and territories.

-Now Available: Fragomen’s 2023 Worldwide Immigration Trends Report provides important summaries of the year’s trends and projections.
-Request your copy today.
+Now Available: Fragomen’s Q2 2023 Worldwide Immigration Trends Report provides important summaries of the quarter’s trends

-Complete this form to request the publication by email.
+Complete this form to request your copy by email.

 Please see our marketing privacy notice.
 By opting in to receive communications from Fragomen, you are giving consent for Fragomen to process your personal data as described in our marketing privacy notice.